LukasK13/ESBO-ETC/docs/source/usage/getting_started.rst

 A Python 3 installation is required to run ESBO-ETC. You can get the latest python version `here <https://www.python.org/downloads/>`_.

-In order to get ESBO-ETC, clone the code from the IRS git server using
+In order to get ESBO-ETC, download the latest release from the `IRS git server <https://egit.irs.uni-stuttgart.de/esbo_ds/ESBO-ETC/releases>`_ or clone the latest development version from the IRS git server using

 .. code-block:: bash
     :linenos:

     git clone https://egit.irs.uni-stuttgart.de/esbo_ds/ESBO-ETC.git

-or download the code from the `IRS git server <https://egit.irs.uni-stuttgart.de/esbo_ds/ESBO-ETC>`_.

 Python Virtual Environment
 --------------------------